kny5/fabacademy_antonio_anaya/docs/assignments/week19.md

 ## What tasks have been completed, and what tasks remain?

-Due to a short of time caused by health issues I've decided to cut tasks and
+Due to a short of time caused by health issues I've decided to cut tasks and focus in the simplest functions of the project:

 Completed tasks: